KDE/documentation-develop-kde-org/content/hig/components/assistance/message.md

 ### Behavior

 -   Dialogs should be modal, and block user interaction with the rest of the application until a choice has been made.
-Don\'t block the entire user interface for the whole system, though.
+Don't block the entire user interface for the whole system, though.
 -   Create specific, actionable, user-centered error messages.
 Users should either perform an action or change their behavior as a